 After 3 months, the website owner thinks of building another page of the same intent, so rank them on the 1st page to get more than 500+ organic traffic.

-This time, optimizing the web page with the keyword “Cheap digital marketing company.”
+This time, optimize the web page with the keyword “Cheap digital marketing company.”

 Even though the key phrases are different, the intent is the same.